mgifos/quick-plan/README.md

 ```

 ## Workout notation
-The reserved keywords of the notation are: workout, warmup, cooldown, run, bike, repeat, recover and lap-button.
+The reserved keywords of the notation are: workout, warmup, cooldown, run, bike, go, repeat, recover and lap-button.

 **`<workout>`** := `<header><step>+`